WORK STRESS CAUSES STROKE

 In 2009 my mom, Marshelle Samuels, was hospitalized due to a near-fatal stroke triggered by work-related stress.
 A week before, she was in attendance for my spoken word showcase performance.

-My mom was a single parent raising two boys while working in Human Resources for 16 years.
+My mom was a single parent raising two sons while working in Human Resources for over 20 years.
 It was a very stressful job and she worked many long hours.
 One day she started having severe headaches which would not go away.
-She thought is was just stress from work, but several months later she had a massive stroke which almost ended her life.
-My mom was 52 years old at the time.
+Several months later she had a massive stroke which almost ended her life.

-The National Stroke Association defines a stroke as “a brain attack.
+The National Stroke Association’s definition of a stroke: “a stroke is a ‘brain attack’.
 It can happen to anyone at any time.
 It occurs when blood flow to an area of the brain is cut off.
 When this happens, brain cells are deprived of oxygen and begin to die.
 When brain cells die during a stroke, abilities controlled by that area of the brain such as memory and muscle control are lost.”